gutlibe/aisean/documentations/Page Template.md

 ## Best Practices

+1. **Multi-Render Approach**

+1. Use the `prepareRender()` and `finalizeRender()` lifecycle methods correctly
+2. Implement `getSkeletonTemplate()` to provide a good loading experience
+3. Ensure `getContent()` returns HTML based on loaded data

-1. **CSS Naming Conventions**
+2. **CSS Naming Conventions**

-   - Use prefixes for class names (e.g., `usr-` for users page)
+1. Use prefixes for class names (e.g., `usr-` for users page)
-   - Be consistent with naming patterns
+2. Be consistent with naming patterns
-   - Use meaningful and descriptive class names
+3. Use meaningful and descriptive class names

-2. **Responsive Design**
+3. **Responsive Design**

-   - Test on multiple screen sizes
+1. Test on multiple screen sizes
-   - Use CSS Grid or Flexbox for layouts
+2. Use CSS Grid or Flexbox for layouts
-   - Use media queries for responsive adjustments
+3. Use media queries for responsive adjustments
-   - Consider touch interactions for mobile devices
+4. Consider touch interactions for mobile devices

-3. **Error Handling**
+4. **Error Handling**

-   - Always catch errors in async operations
+1. Always catch errors in async operations
-   - Provide user-friendly error messages
+2. Provide user-friendly error messages
-   - Use the toast notification system for feedback
+3. Use the toast notification system for feedback
-   - Implement retry mechanisms for transient errors
+4. Implement retry mechanisms for transient errors

-4. **Performance**
+5. **Performance**

-   - Minimize DOM operations
+1. Minimize DOM operations
-   - Use efficient database queries
+2. Use efficient database queries
-   - Debounce event handlers for frequent events
+3. Debounce event handlers for frequent events
-   - Load only necessary CSS files
+4. Load only necessary CSS files

-5. **Security**
+6. **Security**

-   - Always escape user-generated content with `escapeHtml()`
+1. Always escape user-generated content with `escapeHtml()`
-   - Verify user permissions before sensitive operations
-   - Don't trust client-side data for critical operations

-6. **Cleanup**
+7. **Cleanup**

-   - Always implement the `destroy()` method
+1. Always implement the `destroy()` method
-   - Remove event listeners when they're no longer needed
+2. Remove event listeners when they're no longer needed
-   - Unsubscribe from real-time listeners
+3. Unsubscribe from real-time listeners
-   - Clear references to DOM elements
+4. Clear references to DOM elements